talsch64-zz/Modularity-and-Community-Structure-in-Networks/README.md

 modular view of the network, with different groups of nodes performing different functions within the cell.

-As part of the project, we implemented various algebraic and network division algorithms and different data structures such as sparse matrices for storing the data and modularity matrices for executing the division algorithms and the different algebric operations.
+As part of the project, we implemented various algebric and network division algorithms and different data structures such as sparse matrices for storing the data and modularity matrices for executing the division algorithms and the different algebric operations.